linked-db/linked-ql/README.md

 💥 *Have your entire DB structure live in a single `schema.json` file that you edit in-place!*

-With schema versioning now over to the database, much of the related database concerns at the application level should now be irrelevant.
-It turns out that we could essentially streamline our application-level database footprint from spanning hundreds of migration files to fitting into a single `schema.json` (or `schema.yml`) file!
+With schema versioning now over to the database, much of the remaining database concerns and formalities should now be irrelevant.
+We found that we could essentially streamline our database footprint from spanning hundreds of migration files to fitting into a single `schema.json` (or `schema.yml`) file!

-### └ `schema.json`
+### `schema.json`

 ```js
 [